-The SciCord ELN feature set is designed to quickly propel your organization into the digital age.
+The SciCord Solution feature set is designed to quickly propel your organization into the digital age.
 It delivers on this promise using a secure architecture and a versatile Software-as-a-Service model.

-SciCord ELN utilizes the Azure server network, making a SciCord Solution accessible around the globe.
+SciCord utilizes the Azure server network, making a SciCord Solution accessible around the globe.

 SciCord Client is deployed on an IIS web server and is downloaded and executed on the user’s desktop either inside a Browser supporting the Silverlight plugin, or out of the browser, using the Silverlight standalone client (OOB – out of browser).
 Data interactions occur between the SciCord Client application and SciCord Data Service that will read and write changes to the underlying database.
 The same happens for the BLOB interactions, where SciCord client reads and writes binary files calling a corresponding SciCord Web Service that, on its end, connects to the Azure BLOB infrastructure.